 Note how I use a |

-npm is Node’s Package Manager.
-It’s a simple CLI (Command Line Interface) that lets us install and manage external packages in a Node project.
+Node’s package manager is npm.
+It’s a simple CLI that lets us install and manage external packages in a Node project.
 An npm package can be a single module or a collection of modules grouped together and exposed with an API.
 We’ll talk more about npm and its commands and packages in Chapter 5.
 Here, let’s just look at a simple example of how to install and use an npm package.

 Let’s use the popular lodash